hzionn/Information-Retrieval/README.md

 This project began as a part of a course on Web Search and Mining, taught by Professor Tsai at National Chengchi University (NCCU).
 I extend my heartfelt gratitude to Professor Tsai for his invaluable guidance and the insights that sparked the development of this module.

-A special acknowledgment goes to the adage that reminds us that software does not merely get built; it grows.
+A special acknowledgment goes to the adage that reminds us that **software does not merely get built; it grows**.

 ## UML